Olympus E-500

 The Olympus E-500 (Olympus EVOLT E-500 in North America) is an 8-megapixel digital SLR camera manufactured by Olympus of Japan and based on the Four Thirds System.
 It was announced on 26 September 2005.
-Like the E-300 launched the previous year, it uses a Full Frame Transfer (17.3 x 13 mm) Kodak KAF-8300CE CCD imaging chip.
+Like the E-300 launched the previous year, it uses a 17.3 × 13 mm Kodak KAF-8300CE full-frame-transfer CCD image sensor.

 Features

 Unlike the E-300 and the E-300's successor, the Olympus E-330, the E-500 retains the traditional SLR appearance, with a humped pentamirror box instead of the E-300's unique Porro mirror arrangement.
 The mirror box also bears the onboard flash.
 The viewfinder hump means the E-500 is taller than the E-300, but in other dimensions it is smaller.

 The E-500 uses Olympus' patented Supersonic Wave Filter dust reduction system to shake dust from the sensor during startup and when requested by the user; this largely eliminates the problem of dust accumulation on the surface of the image sensor.
 Image processing is done with Olympus' TruePic Turbo system.

 E-500 advertised in New York City.

 Improvements over the E-300 include a 2.5 inch rear LCD screen, 49 zone metering (the E-300's total is undocumented, but believed to be 3), spot metering, an RGB histogram to identify clipping across the three color channels in post-shot review, optional improved noise filtering for low-light photography, and the ability to apply software color filters in black-and-white shooting.

 In a buyers guide distributed by the UK Digital SLR magazine (December 06, 2nd edition), the Olympus E-500 camera was identified as an intermediate digital SLR camera — capable of functioning as a professional tool in most situations, well above what the average street price of £379 (at time of article) reflects.

 The E-500 was available in five different packages in the United States; these were: